mrctms/aloneMP/README.md

 Or by default it will load audio files from `~/Music`

-You need to provide the daemon http server address the default one is 127.0.0.1:3777, same on the daemon
+You need to provide the daemon server type and the address, the default one is 127.0.0.1:3777, same on the daemon

-Docs for http server and http server it self is under construction
+Docs for servers and servers it self is under construction

 Supported formats are <b>MP3</b>, <b>FLAC</b>, <b>OGG</b> and <b>WAV</b>